 My personal statement:

 I have worked as a Consultant Psychiatrist on the specialist Eating Disorder Unit at Nightingale Hospital London since 2003.
 I treat patients suffering from Eating Disorders including anorexia nervosa, bulimia nervosa, binge eating disorders, other eating disorders and diagnostic issues.
-I also treat patients with general psychiatric conditions such as depression, anxiety, stress, obsessive-compulsive disorder, bipolar disorder and psychoses.
+I also treat patients with general psychiatric conditions such as depression, anxiety, stress and obsessive-compulsive disorder.
 The eating disorders often co-exist with the latter as a dual diagnosis.
 I have experience in applying a range of treatments from the psychotherapies to medications and work in conjunction with a specialist multidisciplinary team of expert therapists.
-This includes psychotherapists (dynamic and cognitive behavioural), psychologists, dietician, occupational therapist, nursing staff and family therapists.
-The team offers care at outpatient, day patient and inpatient levels depending on the severity of the disorder.
-Following clinical audit, I have also set up an evening outpatient group for those who have returned to work and are near recovery, transitioning back into their full lives.
+This includes psychotherapists (dynamic and cognitive behavioural), psychologists, dietitian, occupational therapist, nursing staff and family therapists.
+The hospital team offers care at outpatient, day patient and inpatient levels depending on the severity of the disorder.

 Additional information about my research, publications and interests:

-I also teach and lecture and have given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.
+I have taught and lectured including and have given a series of educative talks to schools, medical colleagues and allied professions about various aspects of eating disorders including, ‘Anorexia and Bulimia Nervosa: Current Management Menu’, ’The Dangers of Dieting’, and ‘Eating Disorders and Reproduction’.

 I have a Masters in Social Sculpture (a contemporary art form with theoretical underpinnings in Philosophy).
 I am now engaged in part-time arts-based PhD research exploring links between this field and Medicine.
 My research concern is, broadly, how connective aesthetic practices may make clinical practice more humane.

-I am also lead of the Aesthetics in Mental Health Group (AiMH) which I founded in in 2014.
+I am co-convener of the Aesthetics in Mental Health Group (AiMH) which I founded in in 2014.
+This continues with annual symposium.
+This group incorporates theory and practice of philosophy, psychiatry and related disciplines.
 This group is part of the Collaborating Centre for Values-Based Health and Social Care at St Catherine’s College, Oxford.